King Curling: Reception

 In Norway, several reviews were mediocre.
-VG and Dagbladet both gave a dice throw of 4 (out of 6), whereas NRK P3's Filmpolitiet gave a 3 score.
+VG and Dagbladet both gave a die throw of 4 (out of 6), whereas NRK P3's Filmpolitiet gave a 3 score.

 Critic Brent McKnight compared the film to The Big Lebowski and "Wes Anderson's aesthetic," saying King Curling "has a lot of fun twisting and tinkering with every sports cliché in the book."
 British critic Mike McCahill also compared the film's sensibilities to Wes Anderson, as well as to the American offbeat sports comedy Dodgeball, citing "the bouffanted rival, the flowery commentary team (seen putting on their coats and locking up the studio before Truls attempts his final, seemingly impossible shot) and a mildly smirky attitude to its chosen minority pursuit: the film's best joke involves a curling administrator who refuses to answer any question from reporters that includes the diminutive term 'niche'."

 It won the audience award for best feature film at the 2012 Cinequest Film Festival in the USA.